Rosé Wine Experts

 The choice to include informed amateur enamels is a deliberate desire because this college reflects the tastes and expectations of consumers.

-No woman influences any other woman at the tasting table because ... they are all international professional experts!
+No influences any other tasters at the tasting table because ... they are all international professional experts!

 The wine sample evaluated will thus benefit from a high-level exchange and a multi-international expertise as well as comments from it.
 We find ourselves with a product that responds as close to the market.

-That's what professional women can offer and it's called:
+That's what professional taster can offer and it's called: